hydraulic-software/conveyor/guidebook/docs/index.md

 * Create packages for every OS on any OS - Conveyor implements everything itself so doesn't rely on platform native tooling.
     * Build Windows applications that use the built-in [Windows 10 MSIX/AppInstaller system](outputs.md).
         * Windows keeps them up to date in the background automatically.
+        * Updates use delta downloads and data is shared between apps, even from different vendors.
         * Has everything IT departments need to easily deploy to managed networks.
     * Build Mac applications that use the popular [Sparkle 2 update framework](https://sparkle-project.org/).
-        * Signing and notarization without needing macOS.
+        * Sign and notarize them without needing macOS.
     * Build apt repositories for Debian/Ubuntu.
         * Integrates with systemd for servers and cron jobs.
         * Servers automatically (re)started on upgrade/reboot.
-* Generate a static download site
+* Generate a static download site with convenient HTML.
     * Detects the user's operating system and CPU architecture.
     * [Release via GitHub releases](configs/download-pages#publishing-through-github).
 * [Deep support for JVM applications](configs/jvm.md).
 * Pierce the abstraction!
-Cross platform tooling doesn't mean giving up platform specific features.
-You can precisely configure OS specific files to get the perfectly tuned experience, such as:
+Cross platform tooling doesn't mean giving up platform-specific features.
+Over 120 different settings let you precisely configure your packages, including your:
-    * Mac `Info.plist` files
+    * Mac `Info.plist` files.
-    * Windows XML app manifests
+    * Windows XML app manifests.
     * Linux `.desktop` files and package install/uninstall scripts.